gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Indexing-queue-viewer-gij-self-managed.md

 ### Access location

-This feature can be accessed via the Jira dashboard menu Git ➜ Indexing queue.
+This feature can be accessed via the Jira dashboard menu Git ➜ **Indexing queue**.

 ![](/wp-content/uploads/gij-gitserver-indexing-queue-mgr-loc-01.png)